tmoss0/tmoss0/README.md

 I also like to work on video game development in my spare time!

+I currently work on [Rookie Kids](https://www.rookiekids.com/) as a software developer

 #### For more about me, check out my portfolio!
 #### [Website](https://thmoss.com/) | [Code](https://github.com/tmoss0/Portfolio-Website)